“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 developed the skill of appearing intense or just crazy to discourage potential

-And I was the same person who never
+And I was that same person who never

-stopped meditating, delving into the mysteries of Eastern philosophies, asking
+stopped meditating, delving into the mysteries of Eastern philosophies, Christain faith; etc. Always asking

 times created the first library it ever had with thousands of books I got